Architectural and Civil Drafters

 Occupational Skills

-What skills are necessary for Architectural and Civil Drafters?
+What skills are necessary for a Architectural and Civil Drafters career?

 Hard Skills